ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/10_GMLIfStatements.md

 instance_destroy();
 ```

-This is a little tricky since there's actually 2 different actions we could posibly take, either we increase the player score, or we increase the enemy score, but how do we tell it which one?
-If we were writing it out in english iour logic might look something like this
+This is a little tricky since there's actually 2 different actions we could possibly take, either we increase the player score, or we increase the enemy score, but how do we tell it which one?
+If we were writing it out in english our logic might look something like this

 ```
 if the ball is on the left side of the room then increase the oScoreBoard's player_score variable